stormasm/spanish/log/Readme.md

 google search term: does fui in spanish mean I went and I was ?

 Yes, fui in Spanish can mean either `I went` or `I was`
-because it is the first-person preterite (past tense) form for both the verbs ir ("to go") and ser ("to be").
+because it is the first-person preterite (past tense) form for both the verbs ir and ser

 The correct meaning is determined by the context of the sentence.